 We found this video below that quickly went from 4m views to over 10m!
 The video talks about how to use the mind to win arguments.

 Of course, some people are of the position that it’s impossible to win an argument.
 Instead, they suggest thinking about alternative viewpoints.
-You can work at putting yourself in your opponent’s position, and trying to avoid an argument altogether.
-Instead of losing your cool, take a view deep breaths, and actually, listen to your opponent’s argument.
+You can work at putting yourself in your opponent’s position and trying to avoid an argument altogether.
+Instead of losing your cool, take a view deep breath, and actually, listen to your opponent’s argument.
 See if what they are saying actually makes sense.

 Win An Argument Final Outlook